B52 Shot Recipe | Delicious Fun

 Hehe.
 Reminds me of college too!
 Thank you for your comment Jacque!

 Oh yum!
-This is definitely the type of cocktail I need on a Friday night after work. 😉
+This was definitely what I needed on a Friday night after work. 😉

 I’m with you on that Lisa!
 Thank you!

-This shot looks like so much fun!
-Layers of creaminess and I’m sure it goes down very smooth.
+This shot was so much fun!
+Layers of creaminess and it goes down very smooth.

 It does, Sharon!
 It does! 🙂 thank you!

 You always have such fun shots!
-This sounds tasty.
+This one was so tasty.
 I’ll definitely have to serve these for our next party — St. Patrick’s Day would be perfect with the Bailey’s!

 Awww, thanks so much, Amanda and yes it would definitely go well at St. Patrick’s day!!

 One of my favorite cocktails of yours Lainey, you know how I like the creamy ones best!
-I’ve always wondered how these layers were made, thanks for your clear explanations, I’ll try my best and if I don’t succeed I’ll just down them the same lol!
+I’ve always wondered how these layers were made, thanks for your clear explanations.
+I tried my best and I almost got the layers right.
+I need some more practice!

 Thanks so much Patty!
 I so appreciate it.
 And lol! 🙂